Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/chat-faq.md

 <img class="responsive-img" src="../images/rename-group-chat.png" alt="Rename a group chat option" class="responsive-img"/>

-## How can I manage members in a Group Chat?
+## How Can I Manage Members in a Group Chat?

 You can manage the members of a group chat by selecting the *group* icon on top of your chat room.